jongiddy/cf-dioxus/cf-dioxus-worker/README.md

 Then the following steps were performed:

-Update the `wrangler.toml` file to build the Dioxus bundle before deploying the worker by adding `./dioxus-build &&` to the build command.
+Update the `wrangler.toml` file to build the Dioxus bundle before deploying the worker by adding `( cd ../cf-dioxus && ./dioxus-build ) &&` to the build command.
 The `dioxus-build` script adds some files to the root path to prevent the Worker being activated unnecessarily.

 Add an `assets` table to the `wrangler.toml` file:
 ```toml